Cathy1989/Cathy1989.github.io/_posts/2022-10-17-third-blog-post.md

 # My Third Blog Post

-## Describe the strategy you use for EDA.
+## Describe the strategy you use for EDA:

 1. Plotting the raw data such as data traces, histograms, bihistograms, probability plots, lag plots, block plots, and Youden plots.
 2. Plotting simple statistics such as mean plots, standard deviation plots, box plots, and main effects plots of the raw data.